kalekdev/uni/semester-1/technische-mechanik/notes.typ

 == Movement in space
 In 3D space, simultaneous translation & rotation is possible due to the extra dimension.

 _Rotation Axis_ - The body rotates around an entire axis instead of a single point.
-The velocity of all points on this axis are the same and equal to the object's overall translational velocity. $arrow(omega)$ is defined as the unit vector in the direction of the axis times the angular velocity: $arrow(omega) = omega arrow(e_r)$
+The velocity of all points on this axis are the same and equal to the object's overall translational velocity. $arrow(omega)$ is defined as the unit vector in the direction of the axis times the angular velocity: $arrow(omega) := omega arrow(e_r)$

 LTD: Parametric equation of points along the rotational axis

 === Starrkörperformel
-The following extremely useful formula can be used to link the unique angular velocity vector to the velocity of any two points in a rotating body:#footnote("Derivation available in the 5th Powerpoint of Dr. P Tiso")
+The following extremely useful relationship can be used to link the unique angular velocity vector to the velocity of any two points in a rotating body:#footnote("Derivation available in the 5th Powerpoint of Dr. P Tiso")
 $
   arrow(v_P) = arrow(v_B) + arrow(omega) times arrow(r_(B P))
 $